IuliiaKonovalova/madlib_with_python/README.md

 ### To deploy the project as an application that can be **run locally**:

 *Note:*
-  1. This project requires you to have Python installed on your local PC.
+  1. This project requires you to have Python installed on your local PC:
+  - `sudo apt install python3.7`

   1. You will also need pip installed to allow installation of modules the application uses.
+  - `sudo apt install python3-pip`

 Create a local copy of the GitHub repository, by following one of the 2 processes below: